UCL Computer Science PhD Programme 2020/21 and 2021/22

 Applicants should submit their applications via UCL Select

-NB: Please indicate clearly on your application that you are applying for this Scholarship (“Physiological Computing“) under the supervision of (“Dr. Youngjun Cho“).
+NB: Please indicate clearly on your application that you are applying for the UCL Computer Science PhD programme under the supervision of (“Dr. Youngjun Cho“).

 Also, please notify Aeesha Adams with your application number when you apply.
 Applications must include: